Your privacy is extremely important to us so we want you to know exactly what kind of information we collect about you and how we use it.

-How long do we keep your information for
+How long do we keep your information?

 We reserve the right to charge you a small administration fee to meet our costs in honouring your legal rights, where permitted by the relevant law.

-Pharmacy and CCTV information
+Pharmacy & CCTV information

-We have pharmacies in many of our stores, and CCTV in operation at all of our stores and petrol stations.
+We have pharmacies in many of our stores, and CCTV is in operation at all of our stores and petrol stations.

 from all the other information we collect about you (as set out above).
 It is not